No leaking roofs, broken windows, or flooded basements here: this is a cabin for people who don't like surprises.

-Photographs by Benjamin Benschneider.
+Photography by Benjamin Benschneider.

 Above: The cabin's steel stilts allow for a truly minimal footprint on the land, while protecting the cabin from occasional flooding of the nearby river.
 The architects had most of the cabin prefabricated offsite, reducing the disruption to the cabin site by construction.

 Above: The cabin is "open" when a series of steel shutters are rolled back to reveal a wall of windows, operated via a hand wheel that sets into motion a mechanical system of gears and cables.
 When closed, the steel shutters cover the cabin's windows, effectively sealing it off from the elements.